upstairs-at-erics/infisical-conf/README.md

 ## Concepts

 ### Cache Lifecycle (Summary)
-The InfisicalManager keeps an in‑memory cache of secrets.
-All operations work against this cache, making the workflow predictable and safe.
+Builds an in‑memory cache of secrets.
+All ops work against this cache, making the workflow predictable and safe.

 ```mermaid
 flowchart TD